cometbft/cometbft/docs/rfc/tendermint-core/rfc-017-abci++-vote-extension-propag.md

-    If sets *valset<sub>h</sub>* and *valset<sub>h+1</sub>* are disjoint, more than *2n<sub>h</sub>/3* of validators in height *h* should have actively participated in conensus in *h*.
+    If sets *valset<sub>h</sub>* and *valset<sub>h+1</sub>* are disjoint, more than *2n<sub>h</sub>/3* of validators in height *h* should have actively participated in consensus in *h*.
 So, as of height *h*, only a minority of validators in *h* can be lagging behind, although they could all lag behind from *h+1* on, as they are no longer validators, only full nodes.
 This situation falls under the assumptions of case (h) below.